langjam/jam0002/motif/README.md

 Instructions
 ------------

-Motif VM is a stack machine with 30 instruction, mapped to combination of 2 different patterns from 6 non-solid patterns.
+Motif VM is a stack machine with 30 instruction, mapped to pairs of different patterns from 6 non-solid patterns.
+Pairs of the same pattern type is parsed as a `NOP` operator and thus won't affect execution.

 <table>
     <thead >